0x20F/carbon/README.md

 $ brew tap 0x20F/carbon
 $ brew install carbon
 ```
-The binary are still compiled for a bunch of platforms and provided neatly in each of the [releases](https://github.com/0x20F/carbon/releases).
+The binary is still compiled for a bunch of platforms and provided neatly in each of the [releases](https://github.com/0x20F/carbon/releases).
 So if homebrew isn't your cup of tea(??) you can always download other binaries directly from there until other options become available.

 There are plans to allow installing through different linux package managers, and maybe even windows, just haven't gotten around to it yet.